Dynamic Debug

 The control file is at /sys/kernel/debug/dynamic_debug/control.
 Writing a query string to it enables or disables matching call sites.

-# Enable all pr_debug() calls in a module
+# Enable a module's unclassed pr_debug() calls

 echo "module mymodule +p" > /sys/kernel/debug/dynamic_debug/control